Lassinnn/Lassinnn/README.md

 ### What am I upto at the moment?
 - 🔭 I’m currently working on my bachelor's degree
 - 🌱 I’m currently learning React and UX design
-- 🔍 I'm currenly looking for an intership in web/software development and UX design
+- 🔍 I'm currently looking for an intership in web/software development and UX design

 ## Examples of work